tasuki/masonry-ordered/_posts/1970-01-01-introduction.md

 ## Getting started -- markup

-The only difference is that after including jQuery and Masonry, you need to include Masonry Sorted:
+The only difference is that after including jQuery and Masonry, you need to include Masonry Ordered:

 {% highlight html %}
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.min.js"></script>